babangsund/babangsund.com/src/blog/optimize-context-re-render.md

 ![Post-optimization](./post-optimization.gif)

-You will notice, that the outline no longer appears on our button, because the component only consumes `UpdateContext`, which provides the `setCount` function.
+You will notice, that the outline no longer appears on our button.
+This is because the component only consumes `UpdateContext`, which provides the `setCount` function.

-Because [React guarantees that the `setCount` function is stable across re-renders]([https://reactjs.org/docs/hooks-reference.html](https://reactjs.org/docs/hooks-reference.html)), the context value never changes, and the consumer has no reason to update.
+Since [React guarantees that the `setCount` function is stable across re-renders]([https://reactjs.org/docs/hooks-reference.html](https://reactjs.org/docs/hooks-reference.html)), the context value never changes and the consumer has no reason to update.

----

-Although this is a contrived example, the implementation of this pattern in a real-world application remains simple, and the performance gains are potentially huge - provided a scenario, where the updater component for some reason is expensive to re-render.
+Although this is a contrived example, the implementation of this pattern in a real-world application remains clear and simple.
+The performance gains are potentially big - provided a scenario, where the updater component for some reason is expensive to re-render.